mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-all-sc.md

 ### Prerequisites

-- Bring up 4 Vms in GCP 1 master 3 node.
+- Bring up 4 Vms 1 master 3 node.
+- SSD disks should be used as OS disk.
 - SSD disks should be attached to each of the nodes.
 - Use any tool such as kops to spin up k8s cluster.
 It is suggested to have k8s version >= 1.12.0
 - All the nodes of the cluster should be in healthy state.